Q-Minh/nihu/dox/introduction.md

 The Matlab shell layer provides extensive pre- and post processing features like
 - Parametric mesh generation for academic benchmarks
 - Standard mesh format import and export
+- Direct and iterative solutions of the resulting matrix equations
 - Easy plot generation

 and makes integration with other software tools straightforward.